siteslave/mydatepicker-th/README.md

  1. __npm install__
  2. __npm install --global gulp-cli__

-Build dist folder (javascript version of the component):
+Build dist and npmdist folders and execute tslint:
  1. __gulp all__

 Execute unit tests and coverage (output is generated to the __test-output__ folder):